Health departments in the United States: Federal

 At the national level, a simple National Board of Health functioned from 1879–1883.
 Not until 1939 was another federal agency established to manage public health on a national level.
-It went through several iterations a federal agency called the Federal Security Agency that had health functions such as the United States Public Health Service (PHS), and the United States Food and Drug Administration (FDA).
+It went through several iterations, including a federal agency called the Federal Security Agency, which had health functions such as the United States Public Health Service (PHS), and the United States Food and Drug Administration (FDA).
 In 1953, that agency was reorganized and its health functions were elevated to a cabinet-level position to establish the United States Department of Health, Education and Welfare (HEW), which was renamed in 1980 to become the current and modern United States Department of Health and Human Services (HHS).

 Laws and regulations

 HHS notes the laws and regulations that it carries out on its website.

 Every state also has a health department to which HHS has given a description and hyperlink for each state health department.

 Other levels of government within each state are varied.
-For example, the California Department of Public Health (CDPH) has within it a health department in each of its 58 subdivisions called counties, but only three cities.
+For example, the California Department of Public Health (CDPH) has within it a health department in each of its 58 subdivisions called counties, but only four cities.
+One is in Berkeley: Berkeley Public Health Department.
 One is in San Francisco: the San Francisco Department of Public Health; and two are in Los Angeles County: the Long Beach Department of Health and Human Services and the Pasadena Public Health Department.